0OpTiX0/TrekTheGame/READMEdevs.txt

     Determined to find his wife, Jones and his kids set off to find Jane.
 Along the way he meets sentient robot named D4V3 or Dave for short.
 With Dave, the family ends up discovering that society still exists in Anchorage Alaska and are only accepting families as residents.
-Determined to find this society and his wife, the family continues on their journey. they finally arive in Protland only to find the settlement overrun by raiders.
-Discovering that there are surviors in Tacoma, the family continues until they all reunite in a small fortified base.
+Determined to find this society and his wife, the family continues on their journey. they finally arrive in Portland only to find the settlement overrun by raiders.
+Discovering that there are survivors in Tacoma, the family continues until they all reunite in a small fortified base.
 With D4V3's knowledge, they begin their trek to Anchorage.
 Little did they know, the journey would be too perilous and are lost only for D4V3 to return to Anchorage alone.
-D4V3 would tell the tale of a brave survior name Jones and how he couragously traversed continental US to find his long lost wife...
+D4V3 would tell the tale of a brave survivor name Jones and how he courageously traversed continental US to find his long lost wife...
 (LOST LEGEND ENDING)
+//----------------------------------------------------------------------------//